Pursue the M.Th. degree

-The master of theology degree program provides for continuing study through the discipline of academic excellence.
-It aims to develop in the student an informed, critical approach to a chosen field of study through graduate courses, mastery of languages, and a thesis.
+The Master of Theology degree program aims to develop each student with an informed, critical approach to a chosen field of study through graduate courses, mastery of languages and a thesis.

 The current areas of degree concentration are: